Ever wanted to build a quick visualization based on data you have in Google Sheets? Well, you’re not alone.

 - Create a quick dashboard with Tableau and Google Sheets

-Thing 1: A Google account and some data you want to visualize. (you can use my sample data set here if you want to follow my examples)
+Thing 1: A Google account and some data you want to visualize.
+(You can use mine to follow along with this guide.

 Step 1: Upload your Data into Google Sheets